 Materials needed to build a wooden planter box:

-This is a pretty straightforward DIY project, great for beginner or advanced builders.
-(With my boards cut, each box took me about 20 minutes to build, start to finish.)
-So even if you’ve never built anything before, I think you can do this one!
+This is a pretty straightforward DIY on how to build a planter box, great for beginner or advanced builders.
+(Each box takes about 20 minutes to build, start to finish.)

 - 2 – 1×6 cedar boards, cut to 7-1/16” (the true width of a 1×8 board)

 - 2” exterior decking screws

 (P.S: Even if you’ve never built anything before, we think you can do this one!
 Of course, you could just start off by building one of these planter boxes or could go for a whole collection of them.
 Once completed, you’ll love adding flowers of various colors to create stunning displays in your new wood planter box.)

 Step-By-Step Instructions to Create Your Own Planter Box To Brighten Up Your Home

 Step 1: Attach the Corners of the Front Board to the Bottom Board

 Prepare all the materials you’ll need in building your very own wooden planter boxes.

 For this project, we’re going to make a rectangular planter box and the first thing you need to do is to attach the corners of the front board to the bottom board.